About

 The map is based on an original map drawn in 1676 by Ogilby and Morgan.
 This was soon after the Great Fire of London in 1666 and shows the extent of the damage with empty sites marked where the churches had been destroyed.
 So when you paste a card into the book you are looking a map of how London looked around 350 years ago.
 Don’t worry – it has not changed much.

 The book also contains historical notes about the churches, the saints and the architects and illustrations of how the parishes were combined over a 400 year period.
-You can order a copy from our shop as the perfect companion piece to your card collection
+The book was a limited edition and is now out of stock but you may be able to find some remaining copies if you go to the church of All Hallows by the Tower in person – or look on eBay.

 Special Presentation Pack